andrew/ultimate-awesome/README.md

 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
+- [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
 - [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome! .